slint-ui/slint/docs/builtin_elements.md

 Window is the root of what is on the screen

-The Window geometry will be restricted by its layout constraints: setting the `width` will result in a fixed width, and the window manager will respect the `min-width` and `max-width` so the window can't be resized bigger or smaller.
+The Window geometry will be restricted by its layout constraints: setting the `width` will result in a fixed width, and the window manager will respect the `min-width` and `max-width` so the window can not be resized bigger or smaller.
 The initial width can be controlled with the `preferred-width` property.
 The same applies for the height.

 ### Properties